-The presentation will begin with an overview of the TRUST materials available to providers and guidance for using the therapist guide and patient workbook in daily clinical work, as well as a customized set of TRUST materials for use with people receiving medications for opioid use disorder (MOUD).
+The presentation begins with an overview of the TRUST materials available to providers and guidance for using the therapist guide and patient workbook in daily clinical work, as well as a customized set of TRUST materials for use with people receiving medications for opioid use disorder (MOUD).
 Following this overview, the presentation will then shift focus to a discussion on how to implement the materials in rural areas.
-Time will be made available for group discussion and Q&A.